shashank3959/Gym/docs/tutorials/grpo-workplace-assistant-nemotron-nano-v2-9b-claude.md

-# GRPO Training with NeMo RL: Workplace Assistant on Nemotron Nano v2 9B
+# GRPO Training with NeMo RL: Multi-step tool calling  on Nemotron Nano v2 9B

 ## Overview

-This tutorial demonstrates how to train NVIDIA's Nemotron Nano v2 9B model using **GRPO (Group Relative Policy Optimization)** with the **Workplace Assistant** environment in NeMo Gym.
+This tutorial demonstrates how to train NVIDIA [Nemotron Nano v2 9B](https://huggingface.co/nvidia/NVIDIA-Nemotron-Nano-9B-v2) model using **GRPO (Group Relative Policy Optimization)** with the **Workplace Assistant** environment in NeMo Gym.
 By the end of this tutorial, you will have trained a language model to perform multi-step tool-calling tasks in a realistic office productivity setting.

 **Why this matters:** Tool-calling is a critical capability for enterprise AI assistants.
-The Workplace Assistant environment provides a realistic simulation with 26 different tools (calendar, email, file management, etc.), enabling you to train models that can complete complex multi-step office tasks—a key differentiator for production-ready AI systems.
+The Workplace Assistant environment provides a realistic simulation with various different tools (calendar, email, file management, etc.), enabling you to train models that can complete complex multi-step office tasks.

+**Total time estimate:** ~3-5 hours (including environment setup, data preparation, and training)

+> **TL;DR:** Want to jump straight to running commands?
+Skip to [Setup Instructions](#setup-instructions) or [Running Training](#running-training).

 ---

-## Time Estimate

-**Total time: ~3-5 hours** (including environment setup, data preparation, and training)

----

 ## Objectives

-By completing this tutorial, you will:
+In this tutorial, you will:

 1. Set up NeMo RL and NeMo Gym for Reinforcement Learning (RL) training
-2. Understand the Workplace Assistant environment and its 26 tool-calling capabilities
+2. Understand the Workplace Assistant environment and its multi-step tool calling capability
-3. Configure and run GRPO training on Nemotron Nano v2 9B
+3. Configure and run GRPO training on Nemotron Nano v2 9B using this environment in Gym
 4. Monitor training progress via Weights & Biases (W&B)

 ---

 ## Prerequisites

-### Technical Level & Required Knowledge: Intermediate to Advanced
+### Required Knowledge:

+- This tutorial applies to users of Intermediate technical level
 - You should be comfortable with Python, LLM fine-tuning, and basic reinforcement learning concepts such as policy optimization, rewards, and rollouts.
 While detailed knowledge of RLVR and the GRPO algorithm is not required, a general understanding is helpful.
 - Some basic knowledge of Slurm is helpful.
 That said, example commands are provided below.

 ### Hardware Requirements

-**Minimum** 8× NVIDIA GPUs with 80GB or more VRAM each (e.g., H100, A100).
+**Minimum** 1 node of 8× NVIDIA GPUs with 80GB or more memory each (e.g., H100, A100) is required.

 NeMo Gym does not require GPUs.
 GPUs are only necessary for GRPO training with NeMo RL.